FAQ 10K GOLD JEWELRY

 Will 10k Gold Fade?

 No, 10k gold will not fade.
 However, it is important to note that gold-plated jewelry may fade over time.
-If you are concerned about your 10k gold jewelry losing its color, we suggest taking it to a jeweler for professional cleaning and polishing.
+If you are concerned about the 10k gold color fading, we suggest taking it to a jeweler for professional cleaning and polishing.